WhereIsLucas/laravel-bootstrap-toasts/readme.md

 toast('message','level','title')
 ```

-There's a few additional quick methods to modify the toast:
+There's a few quick methods to modify the toast:

 - `toast('Message')->success()`: Set the toast level as "success".
 - `toast('Message')->info()`: Set the toast level as "info".